pschaus/book_lepl1402/source/part1.rst

 In the above example, the statement :code:`n+=i` will not be accepted by the compiler because the parameter :code:`n` was declared as final.

 Note that if a variable contains a reference to an array or an object, declaring it as final does not prevent the contents of the array or object from being changed.
-This is also true for the other usages of final explained in the next sections.
+This is also true for the other usages of :code:`final` explained in the next sections.
 Here is an example:

 .. code-block:: java

     void increment(final int[] a) {
         a[0]++;         // this still works

-        // this would not work because "a" is final:
-        //    a = new int[]{1,2,3};
     }

 Final local variables
 ---------------------

-Local variables declared as final, cannot change their value after they have been initialized.
+Local variables declared as final cannot change their value after they have been initialized.
 The following code will not be accepted by the compiler:

 .. code-block:: java